K-Amir/CEVA-Technical/README.md

   }
 ```
 ### Is there a problem?
-Yes, there is, because getCountUsers() returns a promise, and not the result of the promise.
+Yes, there is, because getCountUsers() returns an object with the promise, and not the result of the promise.

 ## Exercise 2 (1 points)